ota-meshi/eslint-plugin-node-dependencies/docs/rules/no-dupe-deps.md

 > disallow duplicate dependencies.

+- :gear: This rule is included in `"plugin:node-dependencies/recommended"`.

 ## :book: Rule Details

 This rule reports that there are duplicate dependencies on the various dependencies as error.